 Always use the App store to make Downloads

 Stay away from the temptation to download items from third-party sites.
 These websites do not offer malware protection the way the app store does.
-Not only does the app store provide protection against malicious software, in fact, but programs installed from the app store are also regularly scanned to ensure top-notch security.
+Not only does the app store provide protection against malicious software.
+But programs installed from the app store are also regularly scanned to ensure top-notch security.

 Beware of Public WiFi

 It is perfectly understandable how expensive data plans can cost.
 That’s clear, especially when you are killing time browsing YouTube videos at a coffee shop waiting for your late date or even at the airport waiting for a delayed flight.

 A cheaper and pocket-friendly alternative would be to log on to the free WiFi account available at most restaurants and international airports.
 But bear in mind one thing when it comes to public networks, your internet activities are accessible to any hacker within the vicinity.

 Maybe killing time while you wait for your next flight by checking out the latest tabloid gossip on your smartphone doesn’t sound that dangerous.
 But if you were deciding to do a little bit of last-minute banking, you might want to reconsider when using public WiFi.